zimoun/mixed-coordination-models/README.md

 ## Installation

-Install the project by cloning it on your computer or by downloading a compressed version.
+Install the project by cloning it on your computer or by downloading a compressed version.</br>
 Install the required packages using the requirements.txt file and the 'pip install -r requirements.txt' command

 ## Usage